zoharh20-meet/y2s19-css2/README.md

 - When you hover over any of the paragraphs in this class, make the font color blue.

 ## Bonus: Complex Hovering!
-- Add a `<span>` element, right before the last paragraph in `lab2.html`, containing the text `What happens if you hover over me?`, with ID `span_cover`.
+- Add a `<span>` element, right before the last paragraph in `lab1.html`, containing the text `What happens if you hover over me?`, with ID `span_cover`.
-- Now, add an additional div in `lab2.html`, with ID `hidden_div`.
+- Now, add an additional div in `lab1.html`, with ID `hidden_div`.
 This div should contain the last paragraph of text in your website.
 Make sure this is below the `<span>` element you previously created!
-- Make sure you can see this text, if you open `lab2.html` in your browser!
+- Make sure you can see this text, if you open `lab1.html` in your browser!
-- Select this div, by ID, and add the rule `display: none;`, as one of its rules in `lab2_styles.css`.
+- Select this div, by ID, and add the rule `display: none;`, as one of its rules in `lab1_styles.css`.
-- Open `lab2.html` in your browser - does anything look different?
+- Open `lab1.html` in your browser - does anything look different?
-- Add a rule in `lab2_styles.css` which says:
+- Add a rule in `lab1_styles.css` which says:
 ```
 #span_cover:hover + #hidden_div {
     display: block;
 }
 ```
-- Open `lab2.html` in your browser - what does it look like now?
+- Open `lab1.html` in your browser - what does it look like now?
 *Go on W3 to figure out how this rule works!*

+# Lab 2
+- to be continued

+# Lab 3
+## 1. Make some `@keyframes`
+- In `bounce_styles.css`, make a `@keyframes` component called `bounce`, with 2 frames, at 0% and 100%.

+- Make it so the element has 0 opacity in the first frame and is scaled down to 1/10th of its usual size (using the `transform: scale()`) property

+- Make the element be full-size and have opacity 1 in the final frame (the one labelled 100%)

+## 2. Animate the circle
+- In the CSS selector for the `svg` tag, add in the `animation` property

+- Make the ball bounce for 2 seconds
+  - If you need a hint, look at the lecture slides [here](http://go.meet.sh/anim-lec) and the reference website [here](https://robots.thoughtbot.com/css-animation-for-beginners)

+## 3. Make it bounce infinitely
+- Use `animation-iteration-count` property, or use the shorthand
+  - If using the shorthand, remember to put values for the properties you aren't setting
+  - Again, for hints, look at the [reference website](https://robots.thoughtbot.com/css-animation-for-beginners)